itpalefox/UEFI-raid-boot-loader-fixer/README.md

 ### Attention !!!: Do not launch by double clicking on the script.
 The script is recommended to run in cmd as administrator.

+### If the security policy does not allow you to run the powershell script, run it through the start.bat

 ### Exemple stage 1: